Lost Dogs' Home

 The Lost Dogs’ Home is an Australian organisation with shelters and pounds in Victoria.
 It was established in 1910 to provide a temporary home for Melbourne’s lost and starving dogs.
-Today The Lost Dogs’ Home cares for more than twenty-one thousand lost, stray, injured and abandoned dogs and cats every year and is Australia's largest animal shelter.
+Today The Lost Dogs’ Home cares for more than eighteen thousand lost, stray, injured and abandoned dogs and cats every year and is Australia's largest animal shelter.
 They also host services and initiatives to promote animal welfare and responsible pet ownership.
 These people who work for this organisation want to take care of these poor animals to make them strong and ready for an owner to come adopt them.

 Function

-In its role as an animal shelter, The Lost Dogs' Home offers end-to-end services to all lost, stray and unwanted dogs and cats.
-It operates 24/7 animal pickup services; provides medical and behavioural treatments; facilitates the pet reuniting process; and rehomes animals through adoption program or rescue groups.
+In its role as an animal shelter, The Lost Dogs' Home operates 24/7 animal pickup services; provides medical and behavioural treatments; facilitates the pet reuniting process; and rehomes animals through adoption program or rescue groups.

 As an advocacy group, The Lost Dogs’ Home promotes responsible pet ownership.
 It has launched an online pet license program to help prospective owners understand what is required to be a responsible owner.
 It runs low-cost MADI events (Mobile services for Adoption, Desexing and responsible pet ownership Information) around the state of Victoria.
 MADI program seeks to make basic pet services accessible to the disadvantaged social-economic communities.

-Other supporting activities include pet training services, foster care program and the Frank Samways vet clinic.
+Other supporting activities include pet training services, foster care program and The Lost Dogs' Home Vet Hospital, formerly the Frank Samways Vet Clinic.

 The Lost Dogs Home has had a long-standing relationship with rescue groups prior to the new management and continues to expand its rescue program and partners.